p-argento/uni/DSD/DSD Lectures on DW Design (1-12).md

 ## Type 3.
 Preserving more versions
+Add new attributes.

 Type 3.
 Do not use it.
 Add a column with old_zip.
-This complicates a lot the ueries.
+This complicates a lot the queries.
 And we can keep only a smaller portion of older values.

 ![[Pasted image 20250205211137.png]]

 ## Type 4.
-For fast changing
-Fast changing dimensions.
+Fast changing
+Add a new dimension (called mini or profile).

 Think about the years of service for each guide.
 We may decide to use type 2, but it is not a good idea because we will have too many and frequent changes.